nicokosi/blog/content/creating-strava-charts-with-clojure-and-incanter-en.md

 <br/>
 ###1.
 Retrieve data via Strava API

+The following function:

-The following function calls the [Strava API for activities](http://strava.github.io/api/v3/activities/) with an authorization token, and retrieves the 200 last activities (run/ride/swim) as a JSON object array and converts is to a sequence of Clojure maps:
+- calls the [Strava API for activities](http://strava.github.io/api/v3/activities/) with an authorization token to retrieves the 200 last activities (run/ride/swim), as a JSON object array
+- converts this JSON object array to a sequence of Clojure maps:
 ```clojure
 (defn strava-activities [token]
   (json/read-str (:body